 Deeply rooted in the Los Angeles indie scene, talker has headlined the Hi Hat, Madame Siam, & Moroccan Lounge, and has performed at countless other notable venues including the Hotel Café and the Roxy.
 She has toured opening for Yoke Lore, and has opened for notable artists in LA including retro rocker Hannah Wicklund & the Steppin' Stones.
 In August 2019 she performed at Echo Park Rising as direct support for Low Hum, and in December 2019 she opened for rock band The Score at The Roxy.
 In January 2020, she embarked on her first tour up the West Coast.

-Constantly creating with no plans to stop, talker signed to Common Ground Records in preparation for her next EP "Wax", out March 6th.
-The latest single, "Suck Up", premiered on The A.V.
+Constantly creating with no plans to stop, talker signed to Common Ground Records in preparation for her second EP "Wax", released March 6th.
+The third single, "Suck Up", premiered on The A.V.
 Club who named it "an absolute riot—Tauchar cinches up her verses so tight that her spring into the chorus is nothing short of ecstatic."
 It's a fitting description for an artist who's never fallen short of spilling her guts at full volume in every song.